Home > Business > Human resources > The chief happiness officer: what developments in the face of the COVID-19 crisis?

 ORSYS training on the role of chief happiness officer includes quality of life at work (QVT).

-What is a chief happiness officer?
+What is a Chief Happiness Officer?

-• prevention of psychosocial risks (RPS);
+• prevention of psychosocial risks ;

-• quality of life at work (QVT);
+• quality of life at work (QWL);

-• corporate social responsibility (CSR);
+• corporate social responsibility (CSR) ;

-• development of the employer brand;
+• developing the employer brand ;

 • managerial innovation.

-Chief happiness officer: evolution of missions
+Chief happiness officer: changing roles

 • ensure that links are maintained within the work collective;

-• facilitate work/life balance;
+• facilitate work/life balance ;

-• restore meaning and motivation to work…
+• giving meaning and motivation back at work...

-Free employees from their personal concerns
+Freeing employees from their personal preoccupations

-Facilitate cross-functionality and connections between employees
+Facilitating cross-functionality and links between employees

 • the design of break rooms;

-• the organization of team building ;
+• the organisation of team building ;

 The ORSYS chief happiness officer training provides participants with all the keys to the role.
 Quality of life at work (QVT) rhymes with company performance.
 CHO is a facilitator that improves communication.